Is 2017 The Year for Unified Communications?

 Another awesome tool is a good old fashioned survey.
 Sending out one or two of these a year can give provide lots of insight into troubles people might be having and unearth some great suggestions to make your deployment better.
 A few tips on surveys:

 - Offer a Prize: An Amazon gift card is a small price to pay to ensure your users want to take the survey.
 You’ll get far more responses than simply asking and there’s something about offering a prize seems to encourage better answers.

 - Thoughtful Questions: Make sure you spend the time building your survey to get the answers you’re looking for.
 Some good places to start are asking users to provide their biggest pain points, favorite things, and what changes would get them to use the solution more (this one can often produce interesting answers; I once received “lasers”).

 - Platforms: SurveyMonkey still seems to be king.
 Other alternatives include PollDaddy, KwikSurvey, and the very simple and free (with any Google account) Google Forms.

 Survey’s help your users feel included, create some buzz, and give you great insight into how your platform is being used.
 Make sure to share the results when announcing the winner as well as any changes you might be making based on the data.

 Whether you are launching a new UC platform or migrating from an older one, gone are the days of deploying your solution and telling your employees to “go use it”. ll the money and time spent on such a service, ensuring that it is a good experience when used is a must.
 Following these steps can help any launch or migration go well, offer users more comfort with the technology, and provide valuable data needed to continuously improve your product.
 I see a well-liked and efficient unified communications deployment coming soon to an office near you.

 Thanks for reading!
-If you’re interested in learning more please feel free to reach out to me directly, or check out Vyopta’s Unified Communications Network Assessment to see how successful your existing UC deployment really is.
+If you’re interested in learning more check out Vyopta’s Unified Communications Network Assessment to see how successful your existing UC deployment really is.